License Verification API

 | Limit | 30 requests per 60 seconds |

-| Scope | Per IP address |
+| Scope | Per IP address (applied after token authentication) |

 | Headers | Retry-After, X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset |